-Do foods high in fibre reduce my risk of cancer?
+Does a high fibre diet reduce my risk of cancer?

-- Yes, eating foods high in fibre, particularly wholegrains like wholemeal bread or brown rice, reduces your risk of bowel cancer
+- Yes, eating a diet with lots of foods high in fibre, including wholegrains like wholemeal bread or brown rice, reduces your risk of bowel cancer

 - Around 9 in 10 people in the UK are not meeting the recommended amount of 30g of fibre a day